mrn-dns/Y3-S1-WAD-ReactAssignment/README.md

 ## Overview.

 This repository contains the 2023, 3rd year, first semester Web App Development assignment.
-A web application which offers authentication through FIREBASE, uses the TMDB APIs in order to pull in information about the movies and acotrs displayed on the page.
+A web application which offers authentication through FIREBASE, uses the TMDB APIs in order to pull in information about the movies and actors displayed on the page.
 Presents sorting features such as genre sorting, gender sorting and name sorting.
 Extensive linking between movies and actors, casts and movies.

 ### Features.